-- January 2017: After approval by the Board of Selectmen, the Planning Team submitted the Truro Hazard Plan to the Massachusetts Emergency Management Agency (MEMA) in January 2017.
+- January 2017: After approval by the Board of Selectmen, the Planning Team submitted the Truro Hazard Mitigation Plan to the Massachusetts Emergency Management Agency (MEMA) in January 2017.
 MEMA reviewed the plan and returned it to the Town of Truro with required edits.
-The updated Truro Hazard Plan was then submitted to the Federal Emergency Management Agency (FEMA) for final review. - April 2017: FEMA issued an Approved Pending Adoption status and the Truro Board of Selectmen officially adopted the Truro Hazard Mitigation Plan during its meeting on April 2017 (this is draft language for when the plan is adopted).
+The updated Truro Hazard Mitigation Plan was then submitted to the Federal Emergency Management Agency (FEMA) for final review.
+Minutes of the January 24, 2017 vote are included in the Chapter 7 Appendix. - May 2017: FEMA issued an Approved Pending Adoption status and the Truro Board of Selectmen officially adopted the Truro Hazard Mitigation Plan during its meeting on May 23, 2017.